samanthaming/samanthaming.com/content/tidbits/23-no-else-return.md

 }
 ```

-_Rainer:_ If the given parameters are no numbers the function exits with an error before executing any other code.
+_Rainer K:_ If the given parameters are no numbers the function exits with an error before executing any other code.
 Some functions may also return false instead of throwing an error.

 ```javascript